hllplanner/hll-rcon/docs/docs/v2-managers/server-manager.md

 :::danger

-This command seems to be broken in RCONv2, use the RCONv1 equivalent.
+This command will always return a `400` error, even if it was successful.

 :::